Thinking of joining a study?

 Inclusion Criteria

-• Between age 7-25
+• * Between age 10-25 years

-• has an active physical therapy consultation
+• * Has an active physical therapy consultation

 Exclusion Criteria

-• child with a significant neurological condition, or major developmental disability
+• * Child with a significant neurological condition, or major developmental disability.

-• child with active infection of the face or hand
+• * Child with active infection of the face or hand.

-• a history of severe motion sickness
+• * A history of severe motion sickness.

-• Major surgery within the last 48 hours
+• * Major surgery within the last 48 hours.

-iMOVE: VRPT VS Traditional PT
+iMOVE: Virtual Reality PT Versus Traditional PT

 Location Details